 Continuing Contract Review Committee

-chair Faculty Senate Standing committee Neither the Faculty Senate President, nor Vice President, will serve as chair of a Faculty Senate Standing committee interim or otherwise.
+Committee membership will reflect representation of faculty from all schools and the library.
+Faculty will chair no more than one Faculty Senate Standing committee.
+The Faculty Senate President, will not serve as chair of a Faculty Senate Standing committee interim or otherwise.

 Faculty Appointment to Committees

-– A standing committee chair be el by the majority vote of Faculty Senate and must be a continuing contract faculty, and be approved by the The job duties shall conform to the list of duties as defined in Academic Policies and Procedures.
-The Chair will be granted a two (2) year term.
-A Standing Committee Chair may be re-elected for more than one term by a vote of the committee and approval of the Vice President of Academic Affairs
+Committee Chairs – A standing committee chair will be elected by the majority vote of each standing committee.
+Preferably the chair will be a continuing contract faculty. .
+The job duties shall conform to the list of duties as defined in the appendix of this document.
+The Chair will be granted a three (3) year term.
+A Standing Committee Chair may be re-elected for a second three-year term by a vote of the committee.

-Academic Technology Committee

-eLearning Coordinators – Faculty interested in becoming Training Coordinators or Course Coordinators will fill out a form expressing interest and be recommended by ATC to the Academic Dean/Supervising Administrator for approval.
-Ideally faculty will come from multiple schools for cross college representation.

-Learning Assessment Committee

-Assessment Coordinators - Faculty interested in becoming Assessment Coordinators will fill out a form expressing interest and be recommended by their school/department to the Academic Dean/Supervising Administrator for approval to be assigned to the LAC.
-Ideally faculty will come from multiple school for cross college representation.

-Professional Development Committee

-TLC Coordinators - Faculty interested in becoming TLC Coordinators (up to 5) will fill out a form expressing interest and be recommended by the PD Committee to the Academic Dean/Supervising Administrator for approval to be assigned to the PD Committee.

 Overloads (8.1.5)

 An instructional overload for a teaching faculty member is defined as instructional hours carried by the faculty member in excess of the normal teaching workload specified in Section 8.1.1 C of this Article.
-To be eligible, a faculty member must have received a satisfactory performance evaluation.
+To be eligible, a faculty member must not currently be on a Professional Improvement Plan..
 Assignment of overload shall be at the discretion of the Academic Dean/Supervising Administrator; however, a faculty member is not required to accept an overload.
 Should a faculty member accept an overload, all of the following rules and procedures shall apply:

 For each instructional hour carried beyond fifteen (15) instructional hours, the faculty member will receive overload pay for one (1) overload hour.

 Assignment of instructional overload hours must be approved by the Academic Dean/Supervising Administrator.
-The maximum faculty workload (base load and overload combined) is twenty-one (21) instructional hours for Fall, Spring, or contract assigned summer semester, and any instructional hours beyond twenty-one (21) must have the specific approval of the Academic Dean/Supervising Administrator and the Provost.
+The maximum faculty workload (base load and overload combined) is twenty-one (21) instructional hours for Fall, Spring, or contract assigned summer semester, and any instructional hours beyond twenty-one (21) must have the specific approval of the Academic Dean/Supervising Administrator and the Vice President of Academic Affairs. .

 New Faculty Seminar (8.6)